nakulsingh1410/LYDDemo/README.md

 # LYDDemo
-The Product List Demo is a SwiftUI-based application designed to fetch and display a list of products.
-The application follows clean architecture principles and incorporates testing to ensure reliability.
-This document provides an in-depth explanation of the components, architecture, and usage.
+The Product List Demo is an app built using SwiftUI that shows a list of products.
+It is designed using simple and organized code practices to make it easy to manage.
+The app also includes tests to make sure everything works as expected.
+This document explains how the app is put together, how it works, and how to use it.
+The app is developed in Xcode 16.2, so please run it in the same or a newer version of Xcode to see the output.

 # Key Features

-**-** Fetches product data from a remote or mock data source.
+**-** Fetches product data from a remote (https://fakestoreapiserver.reactbd.com/products).

-**-** Displays a loading indicator during data fetching.
+**-** Displays a loading indicator when fetching data.

-**-** Handles errors gracefully with user-friendly messages.
+**-** Handles errors and showing error message.

-**-** Uses SwiftUI for a declarative and accessible user interface.
+**-** It uses SwiftUI to create a user interface that is easy to understand.

-**-** Implements unit testing for critical components.
+**-** It includes tests for important parts of the app to make sure they work correctly.

 # Architecture